microsoftgraph/microsoftgraph-postman-collections/README.md

 # Microsoft Graph Postman Collections

-The Microsoft Graph Postman Collections is an community contributed open source repo to provide both the collection and the environment variable files to import into Postman.
+The Microsoft Graph Postman Collections is a community contributed open source repo to provide both the collection and the environment variable files to import into Postman.

 The collection allows you to test common Microsoft Graph APIs from within Postman.